StockSharp/doc/en/topics/designer/optimization/optimization_parameters.md

 - Boolean value (True-False)
 - [Unit](../../api/strategies/unit_type.md) value

-By default, all parameters with these types will be represented in the [optimizer parameters table](brute_force.md).
-If it is necessary to exclude some parameter from the optimization, then:
+By default, all parameters with these types appear in the [optimizer parameters table](brute_force.md).
+To exclude a parameter from optimization:

-- In the case of a [diagram](../strategies/using_visual_designer.md), it is necessary to select the required cube, open its property, switch to **Advanced settings** and turn off the **Parameter** checkbox:
+- For a [diagram](../strategies/using_visual_designer.md), select the required cube, open its properties, switch to **Advanced settings**, and turn off the **Parameter** checkbox:

 ![Designer Optimization 01](../../../images/designer_optimization_01.png)